-Facinelli generously took the time recently to talk about filming ‘The Damned’ over the phone from Los Angeles.
+Facinelli generously took the time recently to talk about filming ‘The Damned’ recently during an exclusive interview over the phone from Los Angeles.
 Among other things, the actor discussed how he was drawn to star in the movie not only because he had never appeared in the horror genre before, and is always looking to try new experiences as an actor, but he also feels Garcia’s directorial work has a passionate, talented and collaborative vision; how he embraced shooting the horror film independently on location in Columbia, as it allowed him the opportunity to be more creative with his portrayal of David in an environment where the genre’s fans truly embraced the story; and how releasing smaller films like ‘The Damned’ On Demand is a positive decision, as the platform allows the independent projects to be seen by a wider audeince.

 ShockYa (SY): You play David Reynolds in the new horror thriller film, ‘The Damned.’
 What was it about the character of David, and the script overall, that convinced you to take on the role?